How to Get a Kentucky Alcohol Server License: Updated Guide

 • Avoid overserving customers

-In Kentucky, alcohol servers must complete training through a government-approved provider like the Kentucky Alcohol Awareness Training by the Certification Experts.
+In Kentucky, alcohol servers can complete certification through a government-approved provider like the Kentucky Alcohol Awareness Training by the Certification Experts.
 This ensures that servers, managers, and business owners stay compliant with Kentucky Alcoholic Beverage Control (ABC) laws.

 Who Needs this License?